 E. Rates and Rules.
-In its Joint Petition Indiana American is proposing to apply its rules, regulations, and rates and charges generally applicable to its Area One rates to the Silver Creek customers.
+In its Joint Petition, Indiana American proposes to apply the rules, regulations, and rates and charges generally applicable to its Area One customers to the Silver Creek customers.
 Ms. Stull testified the OUCC recommends continuing to charge the Silver Creek customers according to the rates in Silver Creek's current tariff and moving to Indiana American's Area One rates in its next rate case; provided that the Silver Creek customers also would be subject to Indiana American's distribution system improvement charges and service enhancement improvement charges.
+She argued Indiana American has not provided evidence on what additional marginal cost it will experience as a result of adding Silver Creek's customers to its operations and has not shown why it cannot provide the same basic service to Silver Creek's customers for the rates they are currently paying.
 Mr. Schneider stated in rebuttal the Area One rates are approved by the Commission to recover the costs of serving customers in Indiana American's Area One operations.
-Moreover, Silver Creek's customers had been provided a summary of the proposed terms of the Asset Purchase Agreement prior to voting of the transition to Area One rates and voted in favor of doing so.
+Moreover, Silver Creek's customers had been provided a summary of the proposed terms of the Asset Purchase Agreement prior to voting on the transition to Area One rates and voted in favor of doing so.